Library-Distribution/ALD-API-docs/HTTP-API.md

 ----------|------------------------------------
 `user`    | the nickname of the user to return

+#### Response

-If [[authentication]] is fulfilled and matches the requested user, the mail address is sent.
+If [[authentication]] is fulfilled and matches the requested user, the mail address is included in the response.
 Otherwise, it will be replaced by an md5-hash.

-#### Response
 ##### For JSON:
 ```json
 {